-PURPOSE ● This course is the third quarter of a three-quarter, one-year organic chemistry sequence, Chem 12.
-The sequence articulates to most one-year organic chemistry sequences for chemistry non-majors at two- and four-year institutions.
+PURPOSE • This course is the first quarter of a three-quarter, one-year sequence in general chemistry (Chem 1).
+The full sequence articulates to most one-year general chemistry sequences for chemistry non-majors at two- and four-year institutions.